 The Florida Keys History and Discovery Foundation (FKHDF) was formed in 2013 as a not-for-profit organization for the purpose of developing and operating the Keys History & Discovery Center.

-With the support of the FKHDF Board members, Islander Resort, a Guy Harvey Outpost, and David Curry, we have secured a beautiful, two-story, 7,500 square foot location in the heart of Islamorada at the site of the Florida Keys Conference Center, MM 82.
+With the support of the FKHDF Board members, Islander Resort, and David Curry, we have secured a beautiful, two-story, 7,500 square foot location in the heart of Islamorada at the site of the Florida Keys Conference Center, MM 82.

 We strive to give our residents and ikiisitors this world-class facility, which plays a transformative role in the life of our community.